 The English name Genesis comes from the Greek Septuagint and means “beginning” or “origin.”
 The Hebrew title of the book comes from the first word Bereshith, which means “in the beginning” and is found in the first verse of chapter 1.
 The book is about the origins or beginnings—the history—of mankind.

 The first book of the Bible shows the beginning of earth, the beginning of man, the beginning of marriage, the beginning of the seven-day weekly cycle and the Sabbath, the beginning of sin and its consequences, the beginning of human government, the beginning of nations and the various languages, the beginning of the nation of Israel and so on.

-The first 11 chapters record the history of the world prior to Abraham (also referred to as the primeval period).
+Chapters 1-11 record the history of the world prior to Abraham (also referred to as the primeval period).
 Four of the chapters are about Noah.

-The next 39 chapters deal primarily with the lives of four men (also referred to as the patriarchal period):
+Chapters 12-50 deal primarily with the lives of four men (also referred to as the patriarchal period):

 - Abraham (chapters 12-25).

 Most of Genesis illustrates God’s involvement with the descendants of Abraham, starting with the call of Abram (later called Abraham) in chapter 12 to the death of Joseph in chapter 50.

 Jesus Christ quoted from Genesis (Matthew 19:4-5), thereby putting His stamp of approval on the book as part of inspired Scripture.
 There are numerous other scriptural references quoted from Genesis in the New Testament, proof that the writers accepted Genesis as inspired and of divine origin.
 Below are a few examples:

 There are also frequent references to incidents and individuals from Genesis mentioned in the New Testament: